[Warning: This story contains spoilers for Power Rangers.]

 Power Rangers, which hit theaters Friday, is following the Marvel Studios trend by featuring a little something extra.

 "There's a post-credits scene, so people should stay," the film's director, Dean Israelite, tells The Hollywood Reporter, adding, "It teased up the direction of what the next movie could be.
 For people that know the brand, it's super exciting.
 There are so many ideas we're kicking around in the direction of where the film leads you."

 And it looks like the film is hoping to morph toward a sequel by introducing a key character in the story about the Rangers.
 In the post-credits scene, the teacher in detention does roll call.
 And there's one person he can't find on the list: Tommy Oliver.
 The teacher repeatedly announces the name Tommy Oliver, and the camera cuts to a green coat sitting on an empty chair in detention.

 Oliver is no stranger to Power Rangers fanatics.
 In the original Mighty Morphin Power Rangers TV series, the character was introduced as the Green Ranger, who is actually, at first, an enemy to the other Rangers while he's a new student at Angel Grove High School.
 In the franchise, the character has also had a varied amount of story development, including being elevated to being the White Ranger and becoming a love interest for the Pink Ranger.
 In fact, in the new film, the actor Jason David Frank (who played Oliver) appeared alongside original Pink Ranger actress Amy Jo Johnson in a cameo during the final battle.

 20th Century Fox/Photofest

-Do you think there will and should be a female Tommy Oliver?
-Debate about it in the comments section below, and stay tuned to Heat Vision for the latest Power Rangers news.
+So what do you think?
+Should the new Tommy Oliver be female?
+And who should play her?
+Chat about it in the comments section below, and stay tuned to Heat Vision for more Power Rangers coverage.